Ashfaq Khalfan

-Ashfaq Khalfan is an international jurist in human rights law, Director of the Law and Policy Programme at Amnesty International, and Chair of the Board of Governors of the Centre for International Sustainable Development Law.
+Ashfaq Khalfan is an international jurist in human rights law, Director of the Law and Policy Programme at Amnesty International, and chair of the Board of Governors of the Centre for International Sustainable Development Law.

 Education

 Khalfan completed his undergraduate studies at McGill University, in Montreal and continued on to complete a Bachelor of Civil Law/Bachelor of Laws.
 Following his studies at McGill, he received a DPhil from Exeter College, Oxford.

 Professional career

 Khalfan started as an Economic, Social and Cultural Rights Policy Coordinator with Amnesty International in 2009 and late became a researcher and advisor for the Obligations Beyond Borders Project in 2014.
 In 2015, Khalfan was appointed Director of the Law and Policy Programme.
 Previously, Khalfan directed the Right to Water Programme at the Centre on Housing Rights and Evictions and acted as a consultant for the Office of the United Nations High Commissioner for Human Rights, and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).

-From 2000-2010, Khalfan was Director of the Centre for International Sustainable Development Law.
+From 2000 to 2010, Khalfan was Director of the Centre for International Sustainable Development Law.

 Much of Khalfan's research focuses on issues related to adequate access to clean water and sanitation, and advancing social justice.